HL7/fhir-sdoh-clinicalcare/input/pagecontent/sdoh_clinical_care_scope.md

 ### Scope of Interactions

 The scope of interactions is intended to cover all of the interactions shown in the drawing below.
-The focus of the current IG is interactions between a patient, provider, and CBO, with possible intermediation by a Coordinationg Platform (CP).
+The focus of the current IG is interactions between a patient, provider, and CBO, with possible intermediation by a Coordination Platform (CP).
 The IG supports interactions with CBOs that support either a FHIR-enabled application that can FHIR servers, or a FHIR-server based application that supports querying other FHIR servers, as well as being queried by other applications.
 In the drawing below, bidirectional solid arrows reflect communication between two endpoints with FHIR servers, whereas unidirectional solid arrows reflect FHIR API calls by a FHIR-enabled application against a FHIR server.

 {% include img.html img="SystemDiagram.svg" caption="Figure 2: System Interactions" %}
 <br>